rust-lang/book/second-edition/nostarch/chapter16.md

 We’re going to be talking about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of `Send` and `Sync` parts requires careful thought, in order to uphold the safety guarantees.
-The Nomicon at *https://doc.rust-lang.org/stable/nomicon/* has more information about these guarantees and how to uphold them.
+The Rustonomicon at *https://doc.rust-lang.org/stable/nomicon/* has more information about these guarantees and how to uphold them.

 ## Summary